Sebrhyscart/MicroReactor-Conjugate-Heat-Transfer/README.md

 # MicroReactor-Conjugate-Heat-Transfer
-Heat transfer simulations of a Heat pipe cooled Microreactor
+Heat transfer simulations of a Heat pipe cooled Microreactor in Cardinal